ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Well girls," said she, as soon as they were left to themselves, "What say you to the day?
 I think every thing has passed off uncommonly well, I assure you.
 The dinner was as well dressed as any I ever saw.
-The venison was roasted to a turn--and everybody said they never saw so fat a haunch.
+The venison was roasted to a turn -- and everybody said they never saw so fat a haunch.
 The soup was fifty times better than what we had at the Lucases' last week; and even Mr. Darcy acknowledged, that the partridges were remarkably well done; and I suppose he has two or three French